Finistere/antidote/README.rst

     f(Database())

-:py:func:`.inject` here used the marker :code:`inject.me()` with the help of the type hint to determine the dependency.
+:code:`.inject` here used the marker :code:`inject.me()` with the help of the type hint to determine the dependency.
 But it also supports the following ways to express the dependency wiring:

 - annotated type hints: